boltops-tools/lono/docs/_docs/boltops-pro.md

 nav_order: 10
 ---

 [BoltOps Pro](https://www.boltops.com/pro) is Infrastructure Code as a Service.
-BoltOps Pro provides reusable infrastructure-as-code provided as CloudFormation templates.
+BoltOps Pro provides reusable CloudFormation templates.
 The templates are tested in a daily build process.
 They are completely configurable to fit your needs.
 Essentially, they save you time.

 You can also see the list of available Pro blueprints with the [lono pro blueprints]({% link _reference/lono-pro-blueprints.md %}) command.